 A partnership or S corporation may include partners/shareholders that are applicable entities under §6417(d)(1)(a) and those that are not applicable entities.
 The statutory language in §6417(a) makes it clear that an applicable entity can make an election for the amount of the applicable credit that is determined with respect to that taxpayer.
 The guidance should make it clear that the partnership or S corporation is making the §6417 election on behalf of the partners/shareholders for the amount of applicable credits that are determined with respect to the partners/shareholders that are applicable entities.
-This treatment would allow applicable entities to receive the benefits of the applicable credits if they owned the investment directly.
+This treatment would allow applicable entities to receive the benefits of the applicable credits through a partnership or S corporation in the same manner they would have received those credits if they owned the investment directly.
 In addition, this should not prevent the partnership from making the §6418 election on behalf of its partners/shareholders that are eligible taxpayers under that section.